wp-plugins/jquery-colorbox/readme.txt

 * NEW: Bosnian translation by <a href="http://www.vjucon.com/">Vedran Jurincic</a>
 * NEW: Plugin should be WPMU compatible now.
 Haven't tested myself, though.
 Would appreciate any feedback.
 * NEW: Successfully tested jQuery Colorbox with jQuery 1.4.2
+* CHANGE: Fixed "slideshow" offset from right hand side in the Colorbox of theme#4

 = 2.0.1 (2010-02-11) =
 * BUGFIX: slideshow does not start automatically any more if the setting is not checked on the settings page.